 A successful project must stay in balance and the communication of expectations is critical.

-We can design and build the best app on the planet, but if it is not what our client is expecting we are doomed to failure.
 Communication of expectations is an often overlooked part of a successful project and how important it really is may not be obvious until it goes missing.

 Whether it be milestones, additions to scope, project process or procedure, or payment expectations, both parties must effectively communicate their expectations.
 Think about the last time you really upset.
 It was probably because what actually happened was not in line with your expectations.